Wildflowers of the Great Smoky Mountains

-This article lists some of the Wildflowers of the Great Smokey Mountains National Park, current threats and resources for further information.
+This article lists some of the Wildflowers of the Great Smoky Mountains National Park, current threats and resources for further information.

 Threats

-Plant Poaching:
+Plant Poaching

 Plant poaching is a major threat in the park.
 In particular, ginseng is a popular target.
 Removal of specimens such as trilliums and orchids for private gardens is also threatening these populations.

-Invasive Species:
+Invasive Species

-Introduced forest pests, such as the Hemlock Woolly Adelgid and Emerald Ash Borer are a major threat to the flora of the national parks, targeting over-story species such as the Eastern Hemlock and Ash trees.
-Several invasive plant species such as wild garlic mustard, kudzu and multiflora rose can also cause harm by out-competing and displacing native species from the park.
+Introduced forest pests, such as the hemlock woolly adelgid and emerald ash borer are a major threat to the flora of the national parks, targeting over-story species such as the eastern hemlock and ash trees.
+Several invasive plant species such as wild garlic mustard, kudzu, and multiflora rose can also cause harm by out-competing and displacing native species from the park.
 Feral hogs are another major invasive threat to the park, as they are habitat generalists that will eat just about anything, including the roots and foliage of the park's wildflowers.

-Pollution:
+Pollution

-Within the Great Smoky Mountains, air pollution is a well documented threat to both the foliage of the park and its visitors, contributing to stream acidification, ozone symptoms on plants and high haze levels.
+Within the Great Smoky Mountains, air pollution is a well documented threat to both the foliage of the park and its visitors, contributing to stream acidification, ozone symptoms on plants, and high haze levels.